Can this be a true story? It is

 "Apples of Youth!
 Water of Life!" interrupted the king.
 "I will

 certainly go and find these treasures for myself.
-Ah, what joy! having
+Ah, what joy!

-eaten of these apples I shall become young again; having drunk of the
+eaten of these apples I shall become young again; having drunk of

 Water of Immortality, I shall live for ever."